Type: Package

 type

 Character.
 One of "sequential", "diverging", "qualitative".
+If NULL, type is auto-detected.

 n